 If Mr. Alan Miller's employment as Chief Executive Officer is terminated due to his disability, Mr. Alan Miller shall be paid a pro rata portion of the annual bonus which would otherwise have been payable for the year in which his employment terminates, plus an amount equal to one-half of Mr. Alan Miller's base salary, payable in twelve equal monthly installments.
-If Mr. Alan Miller's employment or service terminates due to his death, Mr. Alan Miller's beneficiary shall receive a pro rata portion of the annual bonus which would otherwise have been payable to Mr. Alan Miller's base salary.
+If Mr. Alan Miller's employment or service terminates due to his death, Mr. Alan Miller's beneficiary shall receive a pro rata portion of the annual bonus which would otherwise have been payable to Mr. Alan Miller for the year of his death.